Gardyn Review (And $150 Coupon) For This Indoor Plant Growing System: At-Home Vertical Farming

-Gardyn is an American-made indoor gardening system for serious indoor growers.
-The goal of this hydroponic system is to make it easy to grow a large amount of fresh produce and veggies from the comfort of your own home – no green thumb required.
+Gardyn is an American-made indoor gardening system and smartphone app for serious indoor growers.
+The goal of this hydroponic system is to make it easy to grow a large amount of fresh produce and veggies from the comfort of your own living room – no green thumb required.

 And we just learned that Time Magazine named it the Best Invention of 2020.
 That’s some high praise!

-The Gardyn tower garden can grow 30 large plants in just a 2 sqft space.
+The Gardyn tower garden – which you can get $150 off of using the code TWOPEAS – can grow 30 large plants in just a 2 sq ft space.
 No sunlight or soil is required, and you have full in-app control of your device, meaning you don’t have to spend a great deal of time messing with the system.

-It aims to simplify the growing process through smart hydroponics, a sleek design, and helpful technology that guides you through planting and growing your own foods.
+It aims to simplify the growing process through smart hydroponics, a sleek design, and helpful technology that guides you through planting and growing your own food.